 Stage in Buyer’s Journey

 Understanding where the user is in the buyer’s journey will also help you decide which advertising channel to leverage.
 If you are looking to capture users in the moment of looking to purchase a product or service, Google AdWords would be your best bet due to the high level of intent from your audience.
 However, if you’re trying to bring more awareness or consideration to your offering, then Facebook ads can help you target those with a current or unknown need for your product or service.
-This is how both channels can complement and fuel the growth of your organization.
+This is how both channels can complement and fuel the growth of your digital marketings strategy and your organization.

 Product/Service Maturity & Overall Search Volume

 This point is obvious and somewhat overlooked.
-If your organization has a new product or service and there is very little or no search volume, then Google AdWords (paid search) most likely will not generate a ton of traffic and therefore is unlikely to perform.
+If your organization has a new product or service and there is very little or no search volume, then Google search ads (paid search) most likely will not generate a ton of traffic and therefore is unlikely to perform.
 Before you rule out AdWords completely in this scenario, you may consider bidding on a series of keywords which describes a problem that your product or service solves.
 My recommendation would be testing out bidding on what your product or service solves rather than a product or service that very few have been exposed to.

 For instance, Tile, which is described as a “Bluetooth tracker,” was one of the first of its kind.
 Keywords such as “find your wallet,” “find your keys,” and “find your phone” could have generated significantly more search than “Bluetooth tracker” or even their own brand name.